-A. The bidding requirements of Section 3.05.080 shall not apply to the purchasing of any equipment or supplies which the Purchasing Officer decides to obtain through a cooperative competitive bidding procedure, being prepared by and processed through another local, state, or federal governmental agency.
-If the Purchasing Officer determines it to be in the best interest of the City, the Purchasing Officer is authorized to "piggy-back" onto or join into an existing written purchase contract, which contract was obtained within the last 12 months through a competitive bidding process prepared by and awarded by another local, state or federal government agency.
-Approval of a "piggy-back" or cooperative purchase shall be obtained from City Council for an award of a purchase of \$60,000.00 or over.

-B. Multiple Awarded Bids.
+- A. The bidding requirements of Section 3.05.080 shall not apply to the purchasing of any supplies, general services, or equipment and special equipment/supplies which the Purchasing Officer decides to obtain through a cooperative competitive bidding procedure, being prepared by and processed through another local, State, or Federal governmental agency.
+If the Purchasing Officer determines it to be in the best interest of the City, the Purchasing Officer is authorized to "piggy-back" onto or join into an existing written purchase contract, which contract was obtained through a competitive bidding process prepared by and awarded by another local, State or Federal government agency.
+Approval of a "piggy-back" or cooperative purchase shall be obtained from City Council for an award of a purchase over \$45,000.00. - B. Multiple Awarded Bids.
 Multiple awarded bids are generally conducted by larger government agencies.
 A competitive bidding process is conducted for a specified product.
 Several vendors whose product meets the specification are awarded the contract.
 Maximum item price and contract terms are established.
 If the Purchasing Officer determines it to be in the City's best interest, the Purchasing Officer is authorized to use Federal, State or other government agency multiple awarded contracts.
-Staff must obtain quotes from at least three vendors on the list and award the bid to the lowest responsible bidder.
-Approval shall be obtained from City Council of purchases of \$60,000.00 and over.
+Staff must obtain quotes from at least three vendors on the list and award the bid to the lowest responsive and responsible bidder.
+Approval shall be obtained from City Council of purchases over \$45,000.00.

-3.05.110 Recycled, Energy Efficient or Environmentally Friendly Supply Products Specification.
+§ 3.05.110.
+Recycled, Energy Efficient or Environmentally Friendly Supply Products Specification.

 If in procuring supplies a recycled, energy efficient or environmentally friendly product can achieve the necessary City performance standard, and if such recycled product is readily available, specifications should, if economically feasible, require products made with recycled, energy efficient or environmentally friendly materials be bid.
-If the Department Director determines that (1) a recycled, energy efficient or environmentally friendly product lacks performance capabilities or needed quality levels, or (2) a sufficient amount of said product is not currently available in the market, then a reduced percentage can be required, or the supply specification can be limited to non-recycled, non-energy efficient or non-environmentally friendly materials.
+If the Department Director determines that: (1) a recycled, energy efficient or environmentally friendly product lacks performance capabilities or needed quality levels; or (2) a sufficient amount of said product is not currently available in the market, then a reduced percentage can be required, or the supply specification can be limited to non-recycled, non-energy efficient or non-environmentally friendly materials.

-3.05.120 Urgencies.
+§ 3.05.120.
+Urgencies.

 The bidding procedures of Section 3.05.080 may be dispensed with in the case of urgency.
 Urgency shall exist when the service, repair, or replacements are immediately necessary to permit the continued performance of the operations or services of the City, or to avoid the immediate danger to life, health, or property.
-The City Council delegates the City Manager to declare a public urgency subject to confirmation by the City Council at its next meeting for any purchase in excess of \$60,000.
+The City Council delegates the City Manager to determine when a public urgency exists and any purchases in excess of \$45,000 are subject to confirmation by the City Council at its next meeting.
+(Ord.
+09-12 § 3; Ord.
+20-06 § 1)

-3.05.
-130 Inspection and Tests.
+§ 3.05.130.
+Inspection and Tests.